Simeon (Gospel of Luke): 16 February

-While both the Catholic and Orthodox Churches agree on the date of Candlemas as the 40th day after Christmas, in accordance with the Mosaic Law, the difference in the marking of Christmas on 25 December resulted from a theological dispute on the replacement by the Gregorian Calendar of the older Julian Calendar.
-25 December currently occurs 13 days later on the Julian Calendar than on the Gregorian calendar.
+While both the Catholic Church and Orthodox Church agree on the date of Candlemas as the 40th day after Christmas, in accordance with the Mosaic Law, the difference in the marking of Christmas on 25 December resulted from a theological dispute on the replacement by the Gregorian calendar of the older Julian calendar.
+25 December currently occurs 13 days later on the Julian calendar than on the Gregorian calendar.
 The Gregorian revision of the calendar occurred in 1582, well after the Great Schism between the Eastern and Western Christian churches in 1054.
 Consequently, many Orthodox Christians celebrate the feast of Saint Simeon on 16 February.
-As mentioned above, the Eastern Orthodox Church celebrates Saint Simeon on the day after the Feast of the Presentation, i. e.
-3 February.
-However, for those churches that use the Julian Calendar, 3 February is on 16 February of the modern Gregorian Calendar.
+As mentioned above, the Eastern Orthodox Church celebrates Saint Simeon on the day after the Feast of the Presentation, i.e. 3 February.
+However, for those churches that use the Julian calendar, 3 February is on 16 February of the modern Gregorian calendar.

 The Armenian Apostolic Church celebrates the Nativity of Christ on 6 January, and so its celebration of the Presentation, which its denominates The Coming of the Son of God into the Temple, is on 14 February.

+On 1 December occurs commemoration of his, James and Zacharias relics translation in 351, and 25 May is commemoration of their relics discover also in 351.